Ministry: Worship Planning

 Keep the Focus of the Celebration on God.

 Rule Number Two requires deep spirituality and imaginative creativity.
-Without giving it much thought we can select music for the Hallmark/Patriotic Sundays that is rather shallow in content, like a liturgical greeting card.
+Without giving it much thought, we might select music for the Hallmark/Patriotic Sundays that is rather shallow in content, like a liturgical greeting card.

 In those years I led worship in a great church only 10 miles from the Pentagon.
 Believe me, we did the Patriotic things at every opportunity.
 I loved it!
 (Hey!
 I’m a card-carrying Baby Boomer who can’t get enough of WW2 history and an ex-band director who loves marches!)
 In rethinking how to plan worship that would keep its focus on God and fulfill these cultural expectations I had to understand the distinctives of each day.
 They are not all the same.